birdyhuang/Dijkstra/README.txt

 9.How to update the min pointer in the removeMin operation?
 	- Once we pair-wise combine the roots, we need to reconstruct the heap by inserting them one by one into the root list.
-10.How to reduce the posibility of generating an already existed edge?
+10.How to reduce the possibility of generating an already existed edge?
 	- The possibility of the existence of an edge is y(# of edges)/x(max)
 	- So use an credit(100 for instance), split it into 100 units. y/x*100=z units(digits) in this 100 units represent that the edge